 Call us for help.

-You may also find helpful information in our related articles on Penal Code 597 PC California's Animal Abuse Law; Great Bodily Injury; California Police Dog Abuse; and California Legal Defenses.
+You may also find helpful information in our related article on California Police Dog Abuse.

 Additionally, our Las Vegas Nevada criminal defense attorneys are available to answer any questions about Nevada's animal abuse laws.
 For more information, we invite you to contact our local attorneys at one of our Nevada law offices, located in Reno and Las Vegas.7